Janney152005/DigitalHumanities/_pages/dln.md

 For research data management and quantitative manipulation, my toolkit reflects both commercial and social science approaches.
 For financial modeling, impact investing research, and market valuation, I regularly work within Excel, Bloomberg Terminal, and structured databases.
 When handling complex statistical analysis and qualitative data archives, I pivot to R/RStudio, Stata, SPSS, and Python.
 Whether running regression analyses for economic trends or conducting textual analysis on qualitative field notes, managing data integrity requires a systematic approach to version control, variable coding, and data visualization.

-Interdisciplinary Synergy and Computational Thinking

-In a university environment, the room is filled with peers from Computer Science, Film and New Media, Engineering, Environmental Studies, and Literature.
-Navigating this interdisciplinary space forces a constant re-evaluation of what "data" actually means.
-To a Computer Scientist, data might be code; to a Film student, it is video frames.

-My studies in Interactive Media bridge these worlds.
-Collaborating with engineers and media artists forces me to expand my computational thinking—learning to deconstruct creative problems into algorithmic logic.

-Digital Humanities (DH) proves that quantitative rigor and humanistic inquiry are not mutually exclusive.
-Through methods like text analysis and interactive archives, we can interrogate narrative trends and cultural history.

-Interdisciplinary Synergy and Computational Thinking

 In a university environment, the room is filled with peers from Computer Science, Film and New Media, Engineering, Environmental Studies, and Literature.
 Navigating this interdisciplinary space forces a constant re-evaluation of what "data" actually means.
 To a Computer Scientist, data might be an abstract data structure; to a Film student, it is a sequence of timecodes and visual frames; to an Environmental Scientist, it is spatial and climate readings.